mitranim/sublime-fmt/readme.md

 ## Changelog

+**2022-07-11**.
+Use `"merge_type": "replace"` by default.
+Diff is now opt-in due to extreme performance degradation for large amounts of diffs.

 **2020-12-28**.
 Support env variable substitution.
 Format-on-save is no longer enabled by default.

 **2020-11-26**.
 Support variable substitution in `cmd`.